icilev/joy-caption/README.md

 ### Resize Images

-You can also resize your images to 1024x1024 pixels (useful for AI training):
+You can resize your images to 1024x1024 pixels (useful for AI training):

 ```bash
 npm run resize my-project